bondagit/aes67-linux-daemon/README.md

  The following patches have been applied to the original module:

+* patch to remove unsupported non-interleved access from driver capabilities.
+This enables compatibility with JACK audio (from driver version v1.3)
 * patch to enable the usage of a PTP master clock on the daemon host (from driver version v1.1)
 * patch to rework the driver PCM interface and to simplify and unify handling of read-write interlaved and memory mapped access modes
 * patch to remove user space transfer handling from convert functions